Groundwater risk assessment for your environmental permit

-- compliance statistic associated with the value (eg a mean, percentile or absolute limit)
+- compliance statistic associated with the value (for example, a mean, percentile or absolute limit)

 - time period for monitoring

-- area the criteria apply to (eg at a point or as a spatial average over a groundwater body)
+- area the criteria apply to (for example at a point or as a spatial average over a groundwater body)

 The regime should also include information on: